 This will create a new adjustment layer that will appear above the other layers.

-Grab the Saturation slider and drag it to the left until you have barely any colours on the photo.
+Grab the Saturation slider and drag it to the left until you have barely any colors on the photo.

 You also will have to give your subject some contrast to reach the desired effect.
 To do so, select the layer that only contains the selection of the subject.